South Cambridgeshire Logo

 A reserved matters application deals with some or all of the outstanding details of the outline permission, namely:

-• Means of access - covers accessibility for all routes to and within the site, as well as the way they link up to other roads and pathways outside the site landscaping - the improvement or protection of the amenities of the site and the area and the surrounding area, this could include planting trees or hedges as a screen
+• means of access - all routes to and within the site, as well as the way they link up to other roads and pathways outside the site

 Guidance notes